tddu/Introduction_to_Git/README.md

 #### 6. Resolve Merge Conflicts:

-Open the text file, and you'll see conflict markers:
+Open the text file on GitHub by selecting the option to `Resolve Conflicts`, and on the web editor you'll see conflict markers:

 ```
 <<<<<<< HEAD